Photovoltaics is one of the most promising renewable energies of our time. Here is everything you need to know about it

 An electricity meter is required to quantify the exact performance of the system.
 This measures the amount of electricity used in the unit kilowatt hours (kWh) and the actual consumption.
 The electricity meter is read once a year.
 But this is not only there to measure the electricity consumed.
 The law on the digitization of the energy transition enables households with a PV system to feed superfluous green electricity into the grid.
 The producer is entitled to a statutory feed-in tariff for this.
 The electricity meter counts both the amount of electricity consumed and fed in.

-What distinguishes photovoltaics from solar thermal energy
+Attention: Do not confuse photovoltaics with solar thermal energy

 The term solar system includes both photovoltaics and solar thermal energy.
 But watch out: photovoltaics is not the same as solar thermal.
 PV systems convert solar energy into electricity, while solar thermal systems generate heat from the sun's rays.
 Although solar thermal energy is more efficient, it is currently only used by a fraction of private households.
 The energy of the sun is made usable by a heat carrier for the purposes of the private household and supports the heating or ensures the warming of the drinking and bathing water.